fyras19/vote-project-login/README.md

 - Permission "Service account token creator" granted to compute engine default service account

 Recommended:
-- Create a "terraform.tfvars" file containing the values of the variables declared at the top of "providers.tf" (project id, json credentials filename, artifact registry address, etc)
+- Create a "terraform.tfvars" file containing the values of the variables declared at the top of "providers.tf" (project id, json credentials filename, artifact registry address, etc).
+You may use "terraform.tfvars.example" file as a starting point.

-To run the project, execute this at the root directory:
+To run the project, execute these following commands at the root directory:
 ```
 terraform init
 terraform plan
 terraform apply
 ```

-Once it's finished, you'll get the two URLs of the vote and the result services as outputs.
+Once it's finished, you may access the vote service and the result service by:
+- Following the two corresponding URLs in the outputs of the "terraform apply" command for the services running on GCP
+- Go to http://localhost:4000 and http://localhost:5000 to access both services locally running locally

 # Docker project